 gluten free cobbler being scooped out of glass baking dish

-This gluten-free blueberry cobbler is one of the easiest desserts ever.
-It only takes a few minutes of prep time and is made from simple ingredients you probably have on hand, or can easily pick up at the grocery store.
+This gluten-free blueberry cobbler is one of the easiest desserts ever!
+It only takes a few minutes of prep time and is made from simple ingredients you probably have on hand.

-Fruit cobblers are especially delicious topped with vanilla ice cream.
-I love this great recipe for BBQs and summer holidays, such as Memorial Day, Father’s Day, or the Fourth of July!
+I love topping this cobbler with a scoop of vanilla ice cream and serving it for BBQs and summer holidays, such as Memorial Day, Father’s Day, or the Fourth of July!

 Based on this tried-and-true gluten-free cobbler recipe, this easy gluten-free blueberry cobbler is an impressive, tasty treat for summer days.